-In today’s digital world, marketing is more complicated and intricate than ever before, reflecting the complexity of today’s markets and consumers.
+In today’s modern world, digital marketing is more complicated and intricate than ever before, reflecting the complexity of today’s markets and consumers.
 Marketers are responsible for not only attracting customers, but deepening client relationships, driving sales and delivering sustainable business outcomes.

 In marketing, digital innovation is alive and well.
 It has fundamentally changed how leaders think about and approach marketing.
 From always-on CRM systems, to voice biometrics and even social media – digital innovation is driving many facets of modern marketing.

-According to Gartner’s CMO Spend Survey 2018–19, nearly a third of CMO budgets are allocated to marketing technology, and digital workhorses (paid and organic search, website and email) account for 25% of marketing investments.
+According to Gartner’s CMO Spend Survey 2018–19, nearly a third of CMO budgets are allocated to digital marketing, and digital workhorses (paid and organic search, website and email) account for 25% of marketing investments.

 Digital innovation has given marketers more data at their fingertips.
 On the one hand, this has put the marketer in a powerful position to understand the customer more intimately.
 However, it all comes down to how marketers utilise the data to create a personalised experience.